 Another benefit of using microfiber to make clothing is that it is resistant to stains.
 Do you remember about the furniture?
 This is just another reason why this fabric is popular for people with children or who are highly entertaining.
 The same benefit works in your favor for clothing too.

 Clothing made from microfiber is less likely to be permanently stained with red wine, mustard, or any other harmful food and beverage hazard.
-This fabric allows liquids to drip onto the surface of the fabric and wipe gently.
-Microfiber can be used to make everything from stylish stain resistant shirts and pants to well tailored jackets.
+This fabric allows liquids to drip onto the surface of the fabric and wipes gently.
+Microfiber can be used to make everything from stylish stain-resistant shirts and pants to well-tailored jackets.

 Somewhat related to the anti-blemish factor, microfiber also has the added benefit of wicking moisture away from the skin.
 This benefit makes it a fantastic fabric to use in summer clothing.
 It looks professional enough to wear to work or your house of worship, but it won’t allow perspiration to stay close to the skin.
 All of this adds up to ensure that you stay cool and comfortable while looking clean and professional.